2018 New York Giants season: Week 3: at Houston Texans

 With the win, the Giants improved to 1–2.

 Week 4: vs. New Orleans Saints

+Despite holding the Saints to four field goals in the first half, Alvin Kamara broke through in the second half, scoring three rushing touchdowns to put the game out of reach.

 With the loss, the Giants fell to 1–3.

 Week 5: at Carolina Panthers

 Odell Beckham threw a touchdown pass to Saquon Barkley and also caught his first touchdown pass since breaking his ankle the year before.
 Similar to the Eagles game in Week 3 last season, the Giants rallied back in the 4th quarter, but were overshadowed by a 63-yard game-winning field goal by Graham Gano.
 However, controversy surrounded after the game, where players believed there was a wrong call on the final drive on a 3rd and 1 run by Christian McCaffrey and another wrong pass interference call on Landon Collins.
 This game marked the first time the Giants scored 30 or more points in a game since Week 17 of the 2015 season.

 Week 6: vs. Philadelphia Eagles

-Saquon Barkley starred in his first primetime game as a pro, but the rest of the Giants were overmatched by the Eagles on a rainy Thursday night.
+The Giants were overmatched despite a strong performance from Saquon Barkley, who provided three explosive plays which effectively led to all 13 Giants points in the game.

+On the Giants' opening drive, Barkley pulled off a 46-yard run to put the Giants in the red zone, but then the offense stalled and had to settle for a field goal.
+A few drives later, Barkley caught a screen pass from Eli Manning and took it 56 yards into the red zone, but once again the Giants had to settle for a field goal.
+Then on the first Giants drive of the second half, Barkley scored a touchdown on a 50-yard run.
+The Giants would fail to score again for the rest of the night, falling to 1-5 for the second consecutive season.